Hidden East Anglia:

 The hanging tree

-Sycamore Road, which leads northwards from the church in this tiny village, is said to be named after the Great Sycamore tree that used to stand here, and from which a murderer was hanged.
+Sycamore Road, which leads northwards from the church in this tiny village, is said to be named after the Great Sycamore tree that used to stand here, and from which a murderer was hanged in 1513.
 Some think it was the ghost of this villain that haunted the glebe land near the rectory.

 Burgh's church of St. Botolph (TM223523) sits on and within a huge Iron Age enclosure, that was also home much later to a Roman villa.
 Some of the bones of that saint were housed at a chapel on the site until the mid-11th century, when they were moved to the abbey at Bury St. Edmunds.
 And somewhere beneath the Castle Field enclosed by the earthwork there is said to be hidden a 'golden calf', buried near the chapel by villagers for safe-keeping.